jtamboli07/BPMEWorkshop/interface.md

 Make sure the field is 150 characters long.
 Process locations is a long path to the actual process location like "/MyDispute_BusinessService/Process Packages/MyDisputeBusinessServices.xpdl"

 Now select the newly created Runtime Id in the sub-process properties page.
+ You will also have to map the Dispute Id in the Map To Sub-Process Tab.